Safety is Our Top Priority

 That’s why community safety is the top priority for CEPA and its member companies.

 We are committed to minimizing the impacts and risks to safety.
-Our members back up that commitment with more than $1.4 billion each year to ensure that crude oil and natural gas are delivered safely and efficiently.
+Our members backed up that commitment with more than $1.3 billion spent in 2015 to ensure that crude oil and natural gas are delivered safely and efficiently.

 The primary responsibility for ensuring pipeline safety is with the companies that own and operate the pipeline.